SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/GenericParametersAndArguments.md

 The *type* must be the `Int` type from the Swift standard library, or a type alias or generic type that resolves to `Int`.

-Integer generic parameters of types become static members of that type, with the same visibility as the type itself.

 The value you provide for an integer generic parameter must be either a literal integer or as a reference to an integer generic parameter